Keith1237/Daily-Coding-Problem/README.md

 For example, the input [3, 4, -1, 1] should give 2.
 The input [1, 2, 0] should give 3.

 You can modify the input array in-place.

+### Question of Day 61 - 2023/10/22

+This problem was asked by Google.

+Implement integer exponentiation.
+That is, implement the pow(x, y) function, where x and y are integers and returns x^y.

+Do this faster than the naive method of repeated multiplication.

+For example, pow(2, 10) should return 1024.